peyush-nuwal/ytclipper/DEVELOPMENT_SETUP_COMPLETE.md

 ## 🎯 Success!

-Your Clipture project now has **enterprise-grade development tooling** that matches the quality of major open-source projects like Monkeytype.
+Your ytclipper project now has **enterprise-grade development tooling** that matches the quality of major open-source projects like Monkeytype.
 The setup provides:

 - ✅ **Automated Quality Control**